- Graduate Studies

 - Complete and send in an application for admission.
 The application fee will be waived for prep program students.

-- Submit official High School transcript and official college transcript (if applicable).
+- Submit your official High School transcript and official college transcript (if applicable).

 - Sign the Judson University Lifestyle Statement.

 - Submit official ACT/SAT scores (if available).
 Scores can be ordered through ACT at www.act.org.
 If a student has not taken the ACT/SAT and plans on taking math, the student may request to take Judson University’s math placement test.
 ACT/SAT scores are required for English placement.

 Prep Program students can take a variety of 100 and 200-level courses (some courses require instructor approval or have prerequisites).
 Available courses may be viewed on the Course Offerings tab in MyJudson.
 The Prep Program Coordinator will help students choose courses after they are accepted into the program.

 All registrations must be processed before the first day of class for each term.